RTP1: Controversies

+In 1976, RTP was forced to cancel the programme Nome Mulher after a controversial instalment of the program highlighted the illegal abortion trade in Portugal.

-In 1988, RTP pulled several sketches from Humor de Perdição: the last few sketches from the Historical Interviews series.
+In 1988, Herman José's Humor de Perdição was put under fire because of the Historical Interviews series of sketches presenting an interview to Elizabeth of Portugal.

 In 1995, Catholic groups and Rádio Renascença put RTP under pressure for airing the infamous "Last Supper" special edition of Herman ZAP.
 As a result, it and Parabéns were both pulled.